tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/搭建 Demo/多人音视频房间/多人音视频房间(iOS)_intl_en.md

 Select **Create Room** or **Enter Room**.

 ### Room creation page
 When user A creates a room, the room ID will be automatically generated.
-User A can click **Create Room** to access the main UI.
+User A can tap **Create Room** to access the main UI.

 ### Room entry page
-User B enters the ID of the room created by user A and click **Join** to access the main UI.
+User B enters the ID of the room created by user A and taps **Enter Room** to access the main UI.